adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-The remaining 3 rules can only be achieved by way of authoring the enhanced experienced and consider keyboard users and screen reader users.
-It's worth mentioned that we also care about those using mouse and touch.
-The reason for their exclusion in the punch list is because those interactions are very rarely forgotten about.
+The remaining 3 rules are achieved by crafting the enhanced experience.
+Specifically, ensuring that any Javascript event listeners are handled and that certain elements are focusable and announceable.
+It's worth mentioning that we must also cater for mouse and touch screen users.
+They're excluded from the punch list because those interactions are very rarely forgotten about.

-The script (shown later) will replace the select box with a text box, menu button, menu and status box.
-As the user types it shows suggestions that the user can chose from.
+The script (discussed shortly) replaces the select box with a text box, button, menu and status box.
+This is shown below along with the Javascript enhanced HTML.

 ![The enhanced experience](/etc/)